-Legally Blonde (2001)
+16. Legally Blonde (2001)

 I love Reese Witherspoon’s depiction of Elle Wood, a shopping-focused, pink-clad coed whose determination to prove her intelligence to her ex-boyfriend leads her to a spot in his same class at Harvard Law School.
 Improbable?
 Of course!
-But who cares as we watch Elle overcome prejudice and sexism and transform into a legal star while still maintaining her values, loyalty and sense of style.
+But who cares as we watch Elle overcome prejudice and sexism and transform into a legal star while still maintaining her values, loyalty, and sense of style.
 What’s not to love about a young woman managing all that?

-Men in Black (1997)
+17. Men in Black (1997)

 I am not sure if there’s ever been a better comedic duo than Tommy Lee Jones and Will Smith in Men in Black.
-Described in Wikipedia as a “science fiction buddy cop action comedy,” the fusion of genres and abundance of talent in the lead roles makes me want to watch this one over and over.
+Described on Wikipedia as a “science fiction buddy cop action comedy,” the fusion of genres and abundance of talent in the lead roles makes me want to watch this one over and over.

-Two agents (Jones and Smith) supervise extraterrestrial life on earth and basically try to save the world, looking very cool in their dark sunglasses while doing so.
+Two agents (Jones and Smith) supervise extraterrestrial life on Earth and basically try to save the world, looking very cool in their dark sunglasses while doing so.
 If you and your teen are loving this one, take the plunge and watch the two sequels, MIB2 and MIB3.

-13 Going on 30 (2004)
+18. 13 Going on 30 (2004)

-Jennifer Garner and Mark Ruffalo star in this rom com fantasy where they are irresistibly adorable as grown up versions of their 13-year-old selves.
-Portraying next door neighbors and best friends, Jenna Rink (Garner) and Matt Flamhaff (Ruffalo) weather the trials of middle school together until Jenna’s 13th birthday when she is humiliated by the mean, cool kids she invited to her party.
+Jennifer Garner and Mark Ruffalo star in this rom-com fantasy where they are irresistibly adorable as grown-up versions of their 13-year-old selves.
+Portraying next-door neighbors and best friends, Jenna Rink (Garner) and Matt Flamhaff (Ruffalo) weather the trials of middle school together until Jenna’s 13th birthday when she is humiliated by the mean, cool kids she invited to her party.